BIOGRAPHY - Born 1977, Belgium

 EARTH WORKS .
 SEA WORKS .
 OCEAN WORKS

-Inge Cornil is strongly inspired by the regeneration process on planet earth as a result of the impact
+Inge Cornil is strongly inspired by the regeneration process on planet earth as a result of the impact of mass consumption on the natural environment.
+The painter focusses on the battlefield where beauty, economy and ecology constantly meet and clash.

-As an artist, she wants to break open the hinterlands of pristine settings in order to expose and
+As an artist, she wants to break open the hinterlands of pristine settings in order to expose and raise awareness.
+EARTH WORKS, SEA WORKS and OCEAN WORKS reveal the toxic ‘cloudiness’ in the transparent waters of earth’s seas and oceans.

 Text: P. Decancq